 7-Week-Old Baby Milestones

 Here are some common milestones that you may notice in your 7-week-old baby:

 - Your baby will be able to track objects with his eyes.

-- Your baby’s head is stronger now, and he is even able to turn his head.
+- Your baby’s head is stronger now, and he may even be able to turn his head.

 - Your baby is becoming more social at this age.
-He may smile at known faces and may feel uncomfortable with strangers.
+He may look at you and recognize your face.